-2.3.3.8 Road Safety Strategy 2021 - 2030.
+3.5.8 Road Safety Strategy 2021 - 2030

-The Road Safety Strategy 2021-2030 (RSA 2021) works towards achieving 'Vision Zero' which is to achieve the long term goal of eliminating deaths and serious injuries in road traffic collisions by 2050.
-The strategy 'involves the promotion of the safer modes (e.g., public transport, such as bus and rail travel), and the promotion and provision of safe road environments for otherwise healthy, active modes.
+The Road Safety Strategy 2021 - 2030 (hereafter referred to as the Road Safety Strategy) (Road Safety Authority (RSA 2021)), works towards achieving 'Vision Zero' which is to achieve the long-term goal of eliminating deaths and serious injuries in road traffic collisions by 2050.
+The Road Safety Strategy 'involves the promotion of the safer modes (e.g., public transport, such as bus and rail travel), and the promotion and provision of safe road environments for otherwise healthy, active modes.
 This includes walking and cycling, where the risks of death and serious injury in the event of a collision are higher than for protected in-vehicle road users.'

-The Road Safety Strategy acknowledges that 'The promotion and increased uptake of public transport can greatly contribute to fatality and serious injury reductions over the course of the 2021-2023 strategy'.
+The Road Safety Strategy acknowledges that:

+'The promotion and increased uptake of public transport can greatly contribute to fatality and serious injury reductions over the course of the 2021-2023 strategy'.
 It continues 'The substantial societal benefits of increased active travel (i.e. walking or cycling) must also be acknowledged in light of Ireland's climate objectives, including reduced emissions, traffic congestion and noise pollution, and increased physical activity and its related health benefits.'

-A key action of Phase 1 of the strategy, during the 2021 - 2025 period is to 'construct 1,000km of segregated walking and cycling facilities to provide safe cycling and walking arrangements for users of all ages'.
+A key action of Phase 1 of the Road Safety Strategy during the 2021 to 2025 period is to 'construct 1,000km of segregated walking and cycling facilities to provide safe cycling and walking arrangements for users of all ages'.

 The Proposed Scheme will provide the infrastructure necessary to facilitate a public transport network which the Strategy acknowledges is a 'safer mode' of travel.

-The Proposed scheme will contribute to improved road safety through improvement works at junctions and upgrades to the pedestrian and cycling infrastructure along the route.
-The Proposed Scheme provides for significant additional segregation between active travel users and the public road to help enhance safety.
+The Proposed Scheme will contribute to improved road safety through improvement works at key junctions and upgrades to the pedestrian and cycling infrastructure along the route.
+The Proposed Scheme will provide for significant additional segregation between active travel users and the public road to help enhance safety.

-2.3.3.9 Climate Action and Low Carbon Development (Amendment) Act 2021
+3.5.9 Climate Action and Low Carbon Development (Amendment) Act 2021